grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 ### Subchannel Behavior

-The connection scaling functionality in the subchannel will be used if the max_connections_per_subchannel attribute is greater than 1.
+The connection scaling functionality in the subchannel will be used if the max_connections_per_subchannel setting is greater than 1.

 If the value is 1 (or unset), then implementations must not impose any additional per-RPC overhead at this layer beyond what already exists